-The following technical note is intended to support a Reserved Matters application by Cala Homes, for the site access at their proposed development of the site known as Himley Village, to the north west of Bicester Town.
+The following technical note is intended to support a Reserved Matters application by Cala Homes, for Phase 1B (Infrastructure Only) at their proposed development of the site known as Himley Village, to the north west of Bicester Town.

 The site has previously been awarded outline planning permission (ref 14/02121/OUT for up to 1,700 residential dwellings, a retirement village, commercial and social facilities, energy centre, school and associated infrastructure.